 Firstly, I want to thank you for taking the time to explore my website.

 My name is Sarah-Jane.
 I'm a one woman business.
 I design, create and source all materials myself.
-I am a qualified Gold & Silversmith, with 20 years experience.
+I'm a fully qualified Gold & Silversmith, with over 20 years experience.

 I've always had a passion for antiques and more recently, vintage treasures.
 That's why I began transforming pieces of the past into keepsakes for the future.